maximbaz/emojione-android/README.md

 https://github.com/behdad/fonttools.git.

 Then run make.
 EmojiOne is the default target.
 It's suggested to use -j, especially if you are using zopflipng for compression.
+Or you can use `NOCOMPRESSING=1` to skip compressing.
 Intermediate products (compressed image files, for example) will be put into a build subdirectory; the font will be at the top level.

 ## License